Dimasarsyad4/SaaS-QA-Case-Study/LegacyApp-TestPlan.md

 # 6. Exit Criteria

-- All planned test cases for REG, SCH, LEV, PAY, DEV, and NET modules have been executed
+- All planned test cases for REG, SCH, LEV, DEV, and NET modules have been executed
 - No open Critical severity defects remain unresolved
 - All High severity defects have been resolved or have a documented,